-Description: The Interdisciplinary STEM Teaching and Research Center is a new project that builds on established and growing programs within the University of Central Oklahoma’s College of Math & Science.
-The project focus is on constructing space that allows for enhanced student participation in both research and simulated work environments.
+The Donald Betz STEM Research and Learning Center is a 53,000 SF newly constructed facility that builds on established and growing programs within the University of Central Oklahoma’s College of Math & Science.
+The project focus was on constructing space that allows for enhanced student participation in both research and simulated work environments.
 In addition, there is a directed emphasis placed upon interdisciplinary interaction amongst both students and faculty.
-The project is a newly constructed facility on the UCO campus of approximately 56,000 gross square feet.

-Programs located in the STEM Teaching and Research Center will include:
+Programs located in the STEM Teaching and Research Center include:

-We plan for light that will come into the building in new ways.
-An interior atrium slices through the building 36’ high and skylights fill the space with ever-changing reflective energy creating a sense of surprise and a connection to the outside.
-At dusk the corner “jewel box” starts to glow as if it contains the solution waiting to be found.
+We planned for light to come into the building in new ways.
+Bright reflective floors give way to high, open ceilings.
+An interior atrium slices through the building 36’ high and skylights fill the space with ever-changing reflective energy.
+Windows skirt the building from top to bottom and light permeates the interior, creating a sense of innovative electricity.
+At dusk the corner “jewel box” starts to glow as it begins to reveal the “puzzle” within.

 Every inch of the center is designed with collaboration in mind.
 A blue “thread” appears through the building leading visitors by labs and along classrooms.
 Each of the center’s labs possesses a unique feature – interactive glass walls.
 As students, faculty and guests walk past, they are offered an opportunity to peer in and see the ongoing work within.
 The design concept unites the different disciplines together and features several spaces where students and faculty can collaborate and innovate together.
 Transformative Learning classrooms with moveable furniture and high-definition displays provide flexible spaces that adapt to each discipline’s needs.

 The state-of-the-art facility was designed to act as a recruiting tool for the best and brightest faculty and students while bringing national and international attention to the University’s STEM program.